METASTASIS BIOLOGY & GENE REGULATION

 Rockefeller Laboratory of Systems Cancer Biology

 Metastasis, or the spread of cancer from a primary tumor to a distal organ, is the primary cause of cancer death.
 Despite this fact, the molecular mechanisms and fascinating biology underlying metastatic progression are poorly understood.
 Scientists in our lab are discovering the critical genes and cellular processes that drive this process and have provided the first evidence for a role of hereditary genetics in human metastasis formation.
 We are applying this understanding towards development of the next generation of cancer therapeutics that selectively target metastatic disease.
+An exciting emergent area of study is our uncovering of a major role for the nervous system in regulating cancer metastasis.
 By studying how cancer cells turn genes on and off during metastasis, our scientists have also uncovered new mechanisms of gene regulation mediated by transfer RNAs.
 We employ a broad range of approaches and technologies, including many we have developed to aid our studies.
 Our overarching goals are to understand metastasis biology as a means of developing curative anti-metastatic therapies and to train future leaders in biomedical research.

 RESEARCH